JAMES ROBINSON

 Solo Regional Gallery Exhibitions

-and subsequent collection in Wallace trust collection and display in Pah homestead Gallery Auckland.
+pyramid, and subsequent collection in Wallace Trust Collection and display in Pah

-2012: Otago Art School Gallery, Dunedin, RAINBOW SERPENT-PSYCHIC SKINS mural installation
+2012: Otago Art School Gallery, Dunedin, ‘Rainbow Serpent – Psychic Skins’, mural

 2009: Waikato Contemporary Art Award finalist 2009

-2005: Te Manawa Gallery, Palmerston North, Rise Eastern Southland Gallery, Gore, Rise
+2005: Te Manawa Gallery, Palmerston North; Rise Eastern Southland Gallery, Gore,

 Selected Solo Dealer Gallery Exhibitions